Larry Nelson, Professor

 - Carroll, J., Badger, S., Willoughby, B., Nelson, L., Madsen, S., & & Barry, C. M. (2009).
 Ready or Not?
 Criteria for Marriage Readiness Among Emerging Adults.
 In Journal of Adolescent Research (pp. 349-375).

-- Roper, S., Yang, C., Hart, C. A., Robinson, C., Wu, P., Nelson, D., Wo, J. (2002).
-Maternal psychological control and preschool children's behavioral outcomes in China, Russia, and the United States.
-Intrusive Parenting: How Psychological Control Affects Children and Adolescents, 235-262.
+- Roper, S., Yang, C., Hart, C., Robinson, C., Wu, P., Nelson, D., Wo, J. (2002).
+Maternal psychological control and preschool children's behavioral outcomes in China, Russia, and the United States: Intrusive Parenting: How Psychological Control Affects Children and Adolescents.
+Washington, D.C.: American Psychological Association.